mattlogan/auto-value-firebase/README.md

 }
 ```

 In addition to the empty constructor required by `Firebase Realtime Database`, the generated `FirebaseValue` class includes a constructor that takes your `AutoValue` class as an argument.
-Conversely, your `AutoValue` class now also includes a constructor that takes a `FirebaseValue` as its argument.
+The generated `FirebaseValue` class also includes a `toAutoValue()` method to convert it back to the `AutoValue` instance.

 The `create(DataSnapshot)` and `toFirebaseValue` methods aren't required, but this is how I'd recommend converting your `AutoValue` objects to and from their corresponding `FirebaseValue` objects.